 There are various types of testing kits to check for radon in the home.
 You can test this yourself, or call in the experts, if you want to get professional assistance.
 We recommend that action to reduce radon levels is taken if the annual average radon concentration in a property is at or above the Action Level of 200 Bq m-3.

-Home radon gas testing kits are straightforward to use, and include liquid scintillation vials, charcoal canisters or electronic monitors.
-The type of kit you choose should be influenced by whether you want to take a short or long-term test.
+Testing your home for radon is fairly easy home radon gas testing kits are straightforward to use, and include liquid scintillation vials, charcoal canisters or electronic monitors.
+There are different types of radon test kits, the type of kit you choose should be influenced by whether you want to take a short or long-term test.
 For most homeowners, a short-term radon test is perfectly adequate and measures levels for up to a week.

 A radon measurement is easy to complete, make sure you use a validated laboratory .
 PHE runs the validation scheme for laboratories and is a validated laboratory too.
 If you wish to purchase a test you can visit the UK Radon website.
 You will then be posted two detectors to place in your home: one in the living area and one in an occupied bedroom.

 After three months you post the detectors back to UK Radon in the pre-paid envelope provided.
 Public Health for England can analyse the detectors and post the results to you: the cost is £51.60 inc. VAT.

 Whichever type of kit you choose, make sure it complies with relevant industry standards.